Premarin (Conjugated Estrogens)

 Alcohol & Driving

-Be careful when driving or using machinery until you know how Premarin affects you.
+Be cautious when driving or operating machinery until you know how Premarin affects you, as it may cause dizziness.

 Alcohol

-No specific information available about alcohol interactions with Premarin.
+No specific information is available about alcohol consumption while taking Premarin.

 Driving and Operating Machinery